amec0e/Ameebo/README.md

-# Collection of Clean Amiibo NFC files and IDs
+# Collection of Clean Ameebo NFC files and IDs

-Clean collection of NFC Amiibo files ready to go just drag and drop to `/ext/nfc` the `.txt` files include all the IDs to generate them using this tool https://github.com/Lanjelin/AmiiboConverter
+Clean collection of NFC Ameebo files ready to go just drag and drop to `/ext/nfc` the `.txt` files include all the IDs to generate them using this tool https://github.com/Lanjelin/AmiiboConverter

 Huge thanks to [@billNYEusesMYwifi](https://github.com/billNYEusesMYwifi) for testing the NFCs